 In Fig.~\ref{fig_DeltaVtilde}, to highlight the renormalization effect in the NH-AIM, we show the dependence of the complex hybridization $\tilde{\Delta}$ on the imaginary coupling $V$.
 For the parameter region shown in Fig.~\ref{fig_DeltaVtilde}, the real part of $\tilde \Delta$ is suppressed as $V$ is increased, but it remains nonzero as $V<V_0$ (see Sec.~\ref{sec_model}).
 As shown below, the correlation effect renormalizes $\mathrm{Re}\tilde{\Delta}$ and $\mathrm{Im}\tilde{\Delta}$ into $\Delta_b^{\mathrm{Re}}$ and $-\Delta_b^{\mathrm{Im}}$, respectively, leading to the Kondo breakdown.

 The numerical solutions of the SCEs \eqref{eq_self} are shown in Fig.~\ref{fig_KondoResonance}.
 By comparing Fig.~\ref{fig_DeltaVtilde}(a) and \ref{fig_DeltaVtilde}(b) with Fig.~\ref{fig_KondoResonance}(e) and \ref{fig_KondoResonance}(f), we find that the complex hybridization is strongly renormalized due to the correlation effect and that the renormalization effect significantly depends on the value of $E_d$.
 We first investigate the Kondo resonance that emerges for deep impurity level $E_d$ (e.g., see the blue curve for $E_d=-0.9$).
 In Figs.~\ref{fig_KondoResonance}(a) and \ref{fig_KondoResonance}(b), we find that the resonance widths $\Delta_b^\mathrm{Re}\mp\mathrm{Im}\tilde\lambda$ are suppressed by the NH hybridization $V$.
 This decrease of the resonance width demonstrates that the Kondo effect is suppressed by non-Hermiticity.
-If $V$ is further increased, the system exhibits a quantum phase transition from the Kondo phase to the unscreened phase near $V\simeq 0.8$, which is signaled by the vanishing resonance width.
+If $V$ is further increased, the system exhibits a quantum phase transition from the Kondo phase to the unscreened phase near $V\simeq 0.08$, which is signaled by the vanishing resonance width.
 We remark that the critical value of $V$ is quite different from that in the noninteracting case due to the strong correlation effect (see Sec.~\ref{sec_model}).
 We also note that the critical value of $V$ depends on $V_0$.